bartekbugala/web-shop/README.md

 Before running make sure to have a mongoDB database, Currently the project is using an online cluster,
-To run local DB change config
+To run local DB change server/config

 Running Development